The notcat notification server

 Urgency CRITICAL: Hi - It's time for lunch

-and on others, it might only print Lunch time
+and on others, it might only print Lunch time.

 Running subcommands